RepoForks/SlackMessage/README.md

 # SlackMessage
-Slack Message Sender Library for Android
+Slack Message Sender Library for Android and Java

 # How to Use